afanimartin/give_now/assets/specs/spec.md

 - [x] add metadata to item before upload. update title, description, etc
 - [x] style title, description fields with all border
 - [x] display title of item instead of price and shopping_bag_outlined icon
+- [x] render items in the marketplace that don't belong to the current user
+- [] remove items from cart
-- [] implement phone number picker
+- [] checkout items from the cart
 - [] update login screen design with primary color background
 - [] show login progress when contacting google servers
-- [] render items in the marketplace that don't belong to the current user
-- [] remove items from cart
-- [] checkout items from the cart
 - [] user should be able to edit/delete items uploaded by them. add menu button on the appbar with delete/donate options if the user uploaded the item
 - [] render title and description in a textfield for easy edit of contents
 - [] do not show icon for adding to cart for item owner
+- [] implement international phone number input
 - [] render appBar in a SingleChildScrollView widget
 - [] handle exceptions and properly validate input values
 - [] clean up codebase